 Yet I have no piano so I can not make CDs, or practice, or even play my music.

 Every penny now goes towards a piano.
-A seven-footer, because I need that bass end and all of the variant overtones.
+A six or seven-footer, because I need that bass end and all of the variant overtones.

 If it's possible for you, could you donate to my continuing recovery from back surgery and also to help me raise enough $ for a piano?
 I am deeply indebted to each of you — for buying my music, of course — but also for helping me stay alive and productive.

 You might even have a piano you are willing to donate.
 I cannot take an upright because the action is totally different from a grand.

 Things always work out in the end.
 We help each other through this life because we are all one family!

 May all of you that read my words be blessed.
 Thank you so very much and I hope that you enjoy my music.